 However, the development of his lordship had not given him much time to fulfill his duties as a canon.
 He was not the only one in this case, and in a letter to Maurepas, October 19 1728, Canon Charles Plante complained of the negligence of the canons to attend the services and mentioned in particular "Mr. Louis Lepage [who] to his land and his mills to assert.
 Asked by Bishop Dosquet * to submit to the residence, Lepage de Sainte-Claire resigned from 1729.

-In 1731, the lord of Terrebonne was granted a land two leagues deep adjacent to his lordship to increase the supply of wood he needed.
+In 1731, the lord of Terrebonne was granted a land of two leagues of depth adjoining his lordship to increase the supply of wood he needed.
 In the same year, he contracted to supply the shipyards of the colony and the metropolis with planks and planks of pine and oak, and to obtain more raw material, he exploited oak forests in the seigneuries of France.
 Berthier-en-Haut and Dautré.
-20 October 1730, Lepage de Sainte-Claire had sent to the Minister a long memory where he stressed that the difficulties "to succeed in the various companies [...] [were] only the scarcity of money, and, men ".
-He proposed, to remedy these two disadvantages, the construction of a larger number of ships, which would "throw money into the colony" and "cause emulation".
+20 October 1730, Lepage de Sainte-Claire had sent to the Minister a long memory where he stressed that the difficulties "to succeed in the different companies [...] came from the scarcity of money, and, men ".
+He proposed, in order to remedy these two disadvantages, the construction of a larger number of ships, which would "throw money into the colony" and "cause emulation".
 His plea was not taken into consideration, however,

 The following year, he retired to the parsonage of Saint-Louis-de-Terrebonne, where he died on 3 December 1762, at the age of 72 years.
 Father Lepage de Sainte-Claire, like many other builders who could only rely on themselves, ran many businesses without paying too much attention to the debts he could incur.
-His activities on his seigniory and the direction of his numerous enterprises did not prevent him from exercising his ministry in his seigniory and in the neighboring parishes without priests.
+His activities on his seigniory and the management of his numerous enterprises did not prevent him from exercising his ministry in his seigniory and in the neighboring parishes without priests.
 He had also been parish priest or serving at Saint-François-de-Sales, Lachenaie and Sainte-Rose, Île Jésus.
-The many donations he made to these different churches are always a testament to his dedication and activity.
+The many donations he made to these different churches always reflect his dedication and activity.

 AAQ, 12 A, Insinuations Records B, 245, 246; Records of innuendo C, 7; 11B, Correspondence, II: 150; 1W, Church of Canada, I: 69-75.- AJQ, Civil Registry, St. Francis, Island of Orleans, 22 August 1690.- AN, Col., C11A, 53, pp. 116-123; 57, pp. 123-128; 58, pp. 52s. ; 74, pp. 27-31; Col., E, 278 (Lepage folder) (copies to APC) .- ANQ, Pierre Duquet's Registry, 26 Oct.
 1681; NF, confessions and counts; NF, Ord. int., I: 115.- ANQ-M, Registry of C.-F. Coron, 10 July 1749; Registry of L.-C. Danré de Blanzy, 15 Jan 1745; Registry of Pierre Raimbault, 1er Oct.
 1718, 2 Sept.
 1720; Registry of Nicolas Senet, 24 Jan 1719, 24 APRIL 1723, 26 March 1730, 12 July.
 1738.- APC, MG 8, A7, 5; MG 24, L3, 7; 37; 44.- Minutes of Attorney General Collet (Caron), RAPQ, 1921-1922, 291, 369.